SD2E/build_request_parser/README.md

 ```

 ## Running BuildRequest_SBH_upload notebook
-Notebook can be used for testing submissions as it is set up to submit to SynBioHun Staging server.
+Notebook can be used for testing submissions as it is set up to submit to SynBioHub Staging server.
 To use, you must:
 - add sd2e username and password
 - add path to a Build Request excel sheet